Mehcanic/Mehcanic/README.md

-- 👋 Hi, I’m @Mehcanic in PUBG and in real life for 14 years.
+- 👋 Hi, I’m @Mehcanic online and professionally life for 14 years.
 - 👀 I’m interested in DataBases and API's.
 - 🌱 I’m currently learning Front-End Development